50' x 13'

 Click to enlarge.

 On the way to Seattle from San Diego, where the boat was purchased, she ran into a storm with waves higher than the boat was long.
 In Seattle, she underwent a face-lifting job to repair the damage.
-Some $21,000 and a few weeks later, the boat was relaunched appropriately, as the WAVE.
+Some $21,000 and a few weeks later, the boat was relaunched appropriately, like the WAVE.

 Boles, co-owner with Campbell, says she's the only one of her kind.
 The hull is conventional in design.
 The house and frames, like modern railroad observation cars, are of stainless steel.
 The frames are about eight inches wide.
 The cabin is surrounded by large, glare-proof, shatterproof panes of glass.